 In 2016, the university introduced bystander intervention education training for student leaders.
 Since then, mandatory bystander education has expanded to include all incoming and transfer students.
 All new graduate students also take a mandatory online course, and returning undergraduates have access to online refresher courses and other programming from SAPE, GUPD, Title IX and other offices.
 In her role as Title IX coordinator, Samantha Berner has been reaching out to student groups to offer individualized trainings.

 All incoming students are required to complete the five-hour in-person bystander training, “Bringing in the Bystander.”
 The requirement is enforced with a registration hold, and we have achieved full compliance with this requirement.
+Due to the COVID-19 pandemic, the in-person “Bringing in the Bystander” program is not running at this time.
 We commit to revising and enhancing training for student leaders to ensure comprehensive coverage of these vital topics and making sure that implementation of training is trauma informed, with opt-outs as needed.

 We are currently reviewing the revised curriculum and will customize it for both new students and student leaders at Georgetown and modify it to meet the needs of student groups and organizations.